-In otter news: a top predator’s return to a California estuary restores its marshes
+In otter news: A top predator’s return to a California estuary restores its marshes

 Sea otters’ homecoming to their former habitat in a Central California estuary has delivered a remarkable payoff in conservation efforts — erosion of the area’s creekbanks and marsh edges have slowed on average by 69%.